cid-harvard/workshop-cluster-training/README.md

-## Workshop on Effective Cluster Usage
+## Review Session on Effective Cluster Usage

-Workshop on effective RCE cluster usage and data management held at CID, Harvard Kennedy School
+As part of the course: Tools of Economic Complexity.
+Held at Growth Lab, CID, Harvard Kennedy School

-Wednesday, March 27, 2019.
-3-4 PM.
-Perkins conference room.